-- 1. Install and configure the latest version of ESRI software for the server, desktop and web GIS users - 2.
-Acquire updated countywide aerial photography - 3.
+- 1. Ensure we are utilizing the most effective GIS software for our servers, workstations, and web applications - 2.
+Acquire and mosaic new countywide orthophotography - 3.
 Assist the U.S. Census Bureau with the LUCA (Local Update of Census Addresses) in preparation for the 2020 Census - 4.
 Work with the Assessor of Property's Office to develop and maintain an accurate spatial parcel dataset for Hamilton County - 5.
-Assist the Dangerous Drug Task Force with rebuilding their current public facing GIS site to be compatible with more web browsers and mobile friendly - 6.
-Establish an Open Data Portal allowing citizen's quick access to information - 7.
-Work with the Water Quality program to implement permit management software - 8.
-Implement an Operations Response application for emergency responders - 9.
-Work with Park and Recreation to build a GIS asset database - 10.
-Assist the Sheriff's Office Crime Analysis Division with utilizing GIS products - 11.
-Update and support the Regional Planning Agency with in-house zoning software - 12.
-Assist E-911 with migrating from MobileCAD to RT100 Mapping Engine
+Assist the Election Commission with GIS data and support - 6.
+Assist ITS in establishing an Open Data site for citizen's quick access to information - 7.
+Assist the Water Quality program with implementation of permitting system - 8.
+Assist with WWTA with implementation of mobile field data access and work order system - 9.
+Create an emergency response mapping application for the 911 District - 10.
+Continue to work with Park and Recreation to complete a GIS asset database - 11.
+Continue to assist the Sheriff's Office Crime Analysis Division with utilizing of GIS products - 12.
+Assist the Regional Planning Agency with their zoning application and data base support - 13.
+Migrate internet mapping software, sites, and services to improved server environment

-- 1. Worked with the Election Commission to clean up incorrect addresses in the voter registration system and maintain correct voting boundaries - 2.
-Approximately 700 map/data requests completed for the public.
-More than 100 were completed for other Hamilton County department - 3.
-Restructured and migrated GIS data to a new SQL Server to allow us to access the latest capabilities of ESRI products - 4.
-Assisted the Health Department with epidemiology maps - 5.
-Provide reports for volunteer fire departments to help acquire funding - 6.
-Assist Northwest Utility District with ArcGIS Online implementation - 7.
-Mapped RTIC Cameras for Chattanooga Police Department - 8.
-Created and updated kiosks maps for the Enterprise South Nature Park
+- 1. Worked with the Election Commission and ITS to develop an improved voter registration system - 2.
+Worked with ITS to recode and increase the reliability and stability of our online request forms - 3.
+Assisted the Health Department with epidemiology maps - 4.
+Provide reports for volunteer fire departments to help acquire funding - 5.
+Assist Northwest Utility District with ArcGIS Online implementation - 6.
+Mapped and updated RTIC Cameras for Chattanooga Police Department - 7.
+Created and updated kiosks maps for the Enterprise South Nature Park - 8.
+Developed new cloud based ArcGIS site to assist Hamilton County Real Property with their yearly property sale - 9.
+Contracted to acquire new countywide aerial photography in Spring 2020